statichunt/statichunt/content/themes/hugo-reader.md

 author: Gethugothemes
 author_link: https://gethugothemes.com
 date: 2023-04-03T00:00:00.000Z
+description: >-
-description: Reader is a modern and responsive multi-author Hugo blog theme.
+  Reader is a modern and responsive multi-author Hugo blog theme.
 It is perfect for every blog type, but the color- and playful design make it perfect for food or fashion blogs.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category:
   - Blog
 draft: false
 ---
 ## Key Features

 - Google PageSpeed Score 87/100 (Desktop)